 If you were seriously injured, remember that it is crucial to choose the right law firm to represent your interests.
 We have been doing this for more than three decades, and have the resources you need to challenge any opponent.

 The Fourth of July is closely associated with celebratory explosions, also known as fireworks.
 Generally, those attending large-scale, public displays are safe from injury.

 However, when individuals purchase these devices, there is a higher potential for danger.
-These is the possibility of misuse and failure to follow safe procedures.
+There is the possibility of misuse and failure to follow safety procedures.
 But beyond that, there is the risk of a product defect.